 Autumn Wildlife Watching

-Included is a tentative itinerary below, but the bulk of the program can be adapted to people’s interests.
-We will seek a better understanding of what niche each species plays in Yellowstone, and the management concerns that surround many of our more controversial and/or threatened species.
-Open discussion is always encouraged, so bring your questions, concerns, and even personal experiences with you as we explore one of the most intact and diverse ecosystems on the planet
+A tentative itinerary is included below, but the bulk of the program can be adapted to your shared interests.
+You will seek a better understanding of how these species interact with one another, and the management concerns that surround many of our more controversial or threatened species.
+Open discussion is always encouraged, so bring your questions, concerns, and even personal experiences with you as you explore one of the most intact and diverse ecosystems on the planet.

 Download Program Information:

 We are continually updating and refining our COVID-19 mitigation measures to ensure the health and safety our guests, staff and volunteers.
 Read our COVID-19 guidelines for program participants.